Overview: The Basics

 - Many names are normalized within the catalog for organizational purposes.
 If you're having trouble finding a name, ask a reference librarian for help.

-Subject: use a Library of Congress Subject Headings from the searchable list provided by the Library of Congress.
+Subject: use a Library of Congress Subject Heading from the searchable list provided by the Library of Congress.
 The system will search the subject heading fields in the catalog records.
-If you are unsure of the correct subject heading for your research, use the keyword search instead because it will look for your keyword within the subject heading fields.
+If you are unsure of the correct subject headings for your research, use the keyword search instead; it is a broader search that is more forgiving.
 You can combine keyword and subject searches to find highly relevant materials.
 To learn how, see this tutorial on Better Searching with Subject Headings.

 How to Find It